Cancer Network of Hope

 Have you or a family member been affected by cancer?

 We all know what a devastating disease cancer is for an entire family.
 Having a friend or family member diagnosed with cancer can stress any relationship.
+Many of our neighbors receive a diagnosis, but don’t have the safety net of support to make doctor’s appointments or get to the lab for tests.
+The Cancer Network of Hope provides tender loving care to those whose lives have been touched by cancer.

 Our staff helps connect people with resources through local doctors and area outreach programs, as well as the Cancer Care Center of Southeast Georgia Health System, the American Cancer Society and the Georgia Cancer Coalition.
 Volunteers offer a listening ear, a friendly hug, and helpful information.
+Through this ministry, FaithWorks seeks to assure any of our neighbors with cancer that they are not alone and our community cares for their well-being.

 The Samaria Initiative provides multiple opportunities to tear down the walls that divide us.